tynix5/echo_locate/README.md

 # echo_locate
 A sound-based trilateratation system using a distributed array of microphones.
-The trilateration method used is Time Difference of Arrival (TDoA), measuring the delays between identical peaks in microphone samples, then calculating position using nonlinear least squares.
+The trilateration method used is Time Difference of Arrival (TDoA), measuring the delays between identical peaks in microphone samples using cross-correlation, then calculating position using nonlinear least squares (NLLS).
 This version using 3 distributed microphones at the points (0, 0), (0, 1), and (1, 1) in the cartesian plane.

 ## /firmware